- 1 Take Note

 Tandem kayaks are a great choice for those seeking a kayak built for two.
 You can still pilot them by yourself but it typically doesn’t make sense to opt for a tandem model unless a partner tags along for the bulk of your fishing trips.

 In all cases, it is important to select a high-quality tandem kayak which includes all the features you require, and the Ultimate FX 15 certainly fits that bill.

 While it has all the standard features you’d expect from a fishing-ready tandem kayak, it also borrows some design principles from canoes which makes the craft innovative as it is effective.

 Note that while some Native Watercraft kayaks feature their proprietary propeller-based propulsion mechanism, the Ultimate FX 15 Tandem does not.
-The tandem must be paddled, although many users report that they can manage to paddle effectively while riding solo on this tandem kayak.
+It must be paddled, although many users report that they managed to paddle effectively while riding it solo.

 • Tight line anchor trolley